masaid2244/ISTQB-CTFL-Agile-PK-By-Masaid-Zeb/README.md

 **Chapter 3** is **the most important** and will likely make up the **majority** of the questions in the exam.
 Focus your preparation heavily on understanding **testing methods**, **tools**, and **risk-based estimation** from this chapter.

-## 📚 Pro Tips for ISTQB® Success – Detailed Study Guide
+## 📚 Pro Tips for ISTQB® Success – Study Guide

 - 📘 **Read Official Course Material Thoroughly:**
   The most effective way to prepare is by focusing on the official syllabus and study materials.
 Read through the material 2-3 times to fully absorb all key concepts and details.
 This helps reinforce your understanding and ensures you're familiar with all the topics covered in the exam.